UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Residents in Georgia can choose their natural gas provider in deregulated areas, but electric service is assigned based on location.

 The second concept is territorial rights, which applies to electricity.
-Unlike gas, you generally cannot choose who delivers your power; it is assigned based on where your property sits on the map.
+Unlike gas, you generally cannot choose who delivers your power; it is assigned strictly based on where your property sits on the map.
 Navigating this mix of choice and assignment can be tricky for new residents compiling a Georgia utility companies list.
-We will break down exactly how to handle both systems so you aren’t left in the dark.
+We break down exactly how to handle both systems so you are never left in the dark.

 Quick Reference: Georgia Utilities at a Glance